 To broaden students' global and cultural perspectives, HSUHK has been actively reaching out to universities in different parts of the world to create exchange opportunities for students.
-The University has academic exchange partner institutions covering Australia and Asian countries and regions, including India, Indonesia, Japan, Mainland China, Malaysia, the Philippines, South Korea, Taiwan and Thailand; in Europe, including Austria, Belgium, Cyprus, Czech Republic, Finland, France, Germany, Ireland, Latvia, Lithuania, the Netherlands, Norway, Republic of Croatia, Romania, Spain, Sweden, Switzerland and the United Kingdom; Canada and USA in North America; as well as Israel and the United Arab Emirates in the Middle East.
+The University has established academic exchange partners with global institutions covering Australia; Asian countries and regions, including India, Indonesia, Japan, Macao, Mainland China, Malaysia, the Philippines, South Korea, Taiwan and Thailand; Europe, including Austria, Belgium, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Ireland, Latvia, Lithuania, the Netherlands, Norway, Republic of Croatia, Romania, Spain, Sweden, Switzerland and the United Kingdom; Canada and USA in North America; as well as Israel and the United Arab Emirates in the Middle East.